Darky2020/gogoanime-links/README.md

 # gogoanime-links
-This is a simple script that obtains links for mp4 files of anime episodes and stores them in .txt file
+This is a simple script that obtains links for mp4 files of anime episodes and stores them in .txt file.

 # Dependencies
 * Python